JoaoEmanuell/Meus-estudos-Algoritmos/README.md

 # Meus-estudos-Algoritmos
-Esse repositório focara em manter os arquivos de estudos sobre algoritmos
+Esse repositório manterá os arquivos dos meus estudos sobre Algoritimos.

+# My-studies-Algorithms
+This repository will keep the archives of my studies on Algorithms.